harperd17/Mushroom-Image-Classification/README.md

 ---
 ## Overview
 ---
+This project compares classification results from transfer learning from various common convolutional neural network (CNN) architectures.
+In particular, the final model uses the core layers of the ResNet50 CNN architectur and tacks on some customized classification layers on top of them.
+After training these customized top layers and doing some fine tuning, the model yields a 92.4% validation accuracy.
+When this model classified the test image set, a 93.1% accuracy was acheived.
+However, when only considering the model classifications that yield a prediction probability of 75% or higher, a 96% test accuracy was acheived.
 ## Project Goals
 ---
 The goal of this project is to be able to verify the classification of various edible mushrooms collected by harvesters through a computer vision model.
 Another goal is for this model to provide good distinction between these edible mushrooms and their poisonous look-a-likes.